Science of Medical Massage

 Step 3

 There are two variants of ST. The first variant addresses the shoulder joint only, while the second addresses the shoulder joint and the scapula.
-Usually they are performed together in the following order:
+Usually, they are performed together in the following order:

 First variant of the ST

 The application of the ST is identical to the movements of digging.
 Grasp the patient’s arm with both your hands and imagine that his or her arm is the shaft of a shovel.
 Now push the patient’s arm downwards (i.e., groundwards) like a shovel being pushed into the ground.
-When the arm cannot go down any further, start to elevate the shoulder using your right hand while your left hand pushes the lower arm and the elbow downwards (i.e., groundwards).
+When the arm cannot go down any further, elevate the shoulder using your right hand while your left hand pushes the lower arm and the elbow downwards (i.e., groundwards).
 This movement is similar to the scooping of the ground while digging.
 Repeat this technique 3 to 4 times before moving to the second variant of the ST.

 Second variant of the ST